 An exclusive recording artist with Erato/Warner Classics, DiDonato’s live recording from Wigmore Hall, Joyce and Tony, has been selected as 'le choix de France Musique' in addition to taking a Grammy.
 Other recordings include Stella di Napoli, a sumptuous bel canto banquet including little-known gems alongside music by Bellini, Rossini and Donizetti.

 Her Grammy Award-winning Diva/Divo comprises arias by male and female characters, celebrating the rich dramatic world of the mezzo-soprano.
 The following album, Drama Queens, was exceptionally well received, both on disc and on several international tours.
 A retrospective of her first ten years of recordings entitled ReJoyce! was released last year with a crowd-sourced tracklist.

-Other honours include the Gramophone Artist of the Year and Recital of the Year awards, three German Echo Klassik Awards (Female Singer of the Year), and an induction into the Gramophone Hall of Fame.
+Other honours include the Gramophone Artist of the Year and Recital of the Year awards and an induction into the Gramophone Hall of Fame.

 Recent career highlights include singing the American national anthem televised to millions at the baseball World Series in 2014, and her feature film debut in a biopic on Florence Foster Jenkins (released November 2016), widely acknowledged as the worst singer in the world.

 Joyce DiDonato's new album, In War and Peace - Harmony Through Music, will be released early November 2016, with an international tour to follow in 2017.